Did you just search, “sell my land quickly for cash?” Well, we buy land!

 Submit the information on the land you want to sell to us, we’re happy to take a look!

-We also are not experts in farmland or timberland – we tend to purchase lots that are best suited for residential or recreational uses.
+In addition, we are not experts in farmland or timberland and so we tend to purchase lots that are best suited for residential or recreational uses.

 Do you have minimum and maximum lot sizes that you will purchase?

-If the lot is an infill lot with access to public water and sewer, we generally have no problem purchasing a property that is less than an acre.
+If the lot is an infill lot with access to public water and sewer, we generally have no problem purchasing a parcel that is less than an acre.

-However, if the parcel is a rural lot without access to utilities, we typically will be looking for at least 2 acres.
+However, if the parcel is a rural lot, we typically will be looking for at least 2 acres.

 If you have a larger acreage, please go ahead and submit it for our review.